CSE 120 Nachos Project 3: Virtual Memory

 main memory as a cache over a slower and cheaper backing store.
 As

-with any caching system, performance depends largely on the policy used
+with any caching system, performance depends largely on the policy

-algorithm choices in the project writeup.
+the project writeup.

 In your project writeup, create a table that reports the values of

 the paging counters for all of the test programs that you used to test your